beejjorgensen/bgc/src/bgc_part_2200_unicode.md

 If you recall, an 8-bit byte can hold values from 0-255, inclusive.
 That's great for "B" which is 66---that fits in a byte.
 But "π" is 960, and that doesn't fit in a byte!
 We need another byte.
-How do we represent that in memory?
+How do we store all that in memory?
 Or what about bigger numbers, like 195,024?
 That's going to need a number of bytes to hold.

-How are these numbers represented in memory?
+The Big Question: how are these numbers represented in memory?
 This is what we call the _encoding_ of the characters.

 So we have two things: one is the code point which tells us effectively the serial number of a particular character.
 And we have the encoding